bitNathan/YourPalate/README.md

 We implement YourPalate using Django, TensorFlow, and SQL as the primary technologies, demonstrating its potential as a valuable tool for enhancing dietary habits and simplifying meal preparation

 ## Admin page
-Because our project is in debug mode the admin page is not secure, but we'll mention setup while in deployment here
+Because our project is in debug mode the admin page is not secure.
+It can be acccessed by `<DNS NAME>/admin`as opposed to `<DNS NAME>/YourPalate/etc`.

+This can be disabled in the project by going into settings.py (contained within the web development folder) and setting DEBUF_MODE to false.
+While it is available however, the page provides valuable testing information about users.

+Here it's possible to see all the accounts that have access through your authentication system, and edit or delete them if necessary.

 ## User Features
 ![image](https://github.com/user-attachments/assets/2fd13542-da9d-48d1-9fc3-a96e482d2c51)